Assessment of Nontraditional Products in Development to Combat Bacterial Infections

 To shed light on the development of these types of products and evaluate public policies to spur innovation, The Pew Charitable Trusts assessed nontraditional products for the treatment of systemic bacterial infection in clinical testing.
 The list, which will be updated regularly, identifies each product and its manufacturer, type of approach, potential targets, and stage in the clinical development process.
 The list does not include products that are in development but not yet being tested in humans.
 (See the methodology below for the criteria used to select the nontraditional products.)

-- Of the 32 nontraditional products in development, six were in Phase 1 clinical trials, 22 were in Phase 2 clinical trials, and four were in Phase 3 clinical trials.
+- Of the 30 nontraditional products in development, six were in Phase 1 clinical trials, 19 in Phase 2, and five in Phase 3.
 (See the glossary of terms for descriptions of each phase.)

-- Over a third of the nontraditional products in development are vaccines, and almost a third are antibodies.
-The remaining 10 products include lysins, probiotics, and peptide immunomodulators.
+- Less than a third of the nontraditional products in development are vaccines, and almost a third are antibodies.
+The remaining 12 products include lysins, probiotics, and peptide immunomodulators.

 - Over half of the nontraditional products in development are for the treatment of Clostridium difficile (an organism associated with serious, sometimes life-threatening diarrhea) or Staphylococcus aureus (associated with skin and a variety of systemic infections).

 - A third of the nontraditional products in development are being pursued by firms in the top 50 pharmaceutical companies by sales revenue.
-These firms are primarily developing vaccines.
+These firms are primarily developing vaccines or antibodies.

 Harnessing the promise of nontraditional products requires focused attention from a broad range of stakeholders, including scientists, clinicians, funders, and regulators to support: